Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Introduction

 One approach to achieve such\lb{kind of} reactive behavior is Model Predictive Control (MPC), which solves the aforementioned optimization problems periodically during mission execution.
 Given the current state, at each iteration, a new optimal trajectory is computed and executed until the next trajectory is found.
 This iterative replanning gives MPC approaches some level of resilience\bl{why resilient instead of robust?} to dynamic environments.

 While the STL robustness is a sound objective function for open-loop control synthesis, it has shortcomings in the context of feedback control through MPC.
-This is because the robustness is a function of the entire trajectory, and so the history of the robot's motion is considered in the objective function.
+This is because the robustness is a function of the entire trajectory, and so the entire history of the robot's motion must be considered in the objective function.
 If the robot comes close to violating the specification, then all of its plans from that point onward are limited in how robust they can be.
-The robot cannot distinguish between good and bad trajectories because the robustness does not provide any incentive for the robot to move further away from future possible violations.
+After such an event, the robot cannot distinguish between good and bad trajectories because the robustness does not provide any incentive for the robot to move further away from future possible violations.
 Fig. \ref{fig: ex1} captures this phenomenon.
 Both trajectories have the same robustness due to their proximity to obstacles at the beginning, even though the blue\ri{? colorblidn} trajectory steers further from the human.

-In this paper, we introduce \textit{robustness-to-go}, a new robustness measure designed to reason about the \textit{suffix} of trajectories, the portion beyond a given time.
+In this paper, we introduce \textit{robustness-to-go} (\rotogotext), a new robustness measure designed to reason about the \textit{suffix} of trajectories, the portion beyond a given time.
 This measure scores the trajectory from the given time onwards, instead of scoring the past trajectory of the robot.
-At each MPC planning step, we use robustness-to-go (\rotogotext)\lb{italicize? also mention abbreviation from the title here, too?} as our objective function, enabling the robot to remain robust to future disturbances, regardless of its past.
-We prove that \rotogotext can be efficiently calculated by using MITL Formula Progression \cite{formProg}, a technique that rewrites formulas iteratively after each observation.
+This measure is recursively defined on the syntax of the logic and generalizes to all of STL.
+At each MPC planning step, we use \rotogotext as our objective function, enabling the robot to remain robust to future disturbances, regardless of its past.
+We prove that \rotogotext can be efficiently calculated by using MITL formula progression \cite{formProg}, a technique that rewrites formulas iteratively after each observation.

 The contributions of this paper are (i) introduction of robustness-to-go, a new STL robustness measure that focuses on reasoning about suffix trajectories, (ii) a technique to efficiently calculate the robustness-to-go using formula progression (iii) proofs of the soundness of the measure and its relationship to formula progression, and (iv) a series of case studies investigating the incorporation of this measure in a feedback control algorithm, and its impact on robot behavior.